standout/gallery/README.md

 * `maxSize` (0.9) - Maximum size of the images when they are showed, in relation to the viewport.
 * `animationSpeed` (200) - How long all the animations are running (in milliseconds).
+* `parent` - The wrapper for the links.
+May be interesting to override if your links aren't direct children of the wrapper.
+* `selector` ('a') - The selector to use when searching for triggers (links) in the wrapper.
 * `title` (false) - Show a title on the images if the `<a>` has a title attribute.
 * `hideEmbeds` (false) - Hide flash and other elements which may have higher z-index than the gallery.
 * `autoPlay` (false) - Automatically loop through the gallery, switching images every five seconds.